 - So much flavor.
-It’s a simple concept, with simple instructions, but the flavors are so complex and layered.
+It’s a simple concept, with simple instructions, but pasta carbonara flavors are complex and layered.
 You’ve got creamy, salty, savory elements with sharpness from the cheese.
-So good!

-Listed below are the key ingredients that go into any authentic pasta carbonara.
-We’re also adding a few extras to our Italian-inspired dish, with suggestions for possible substitutions or additions.
+Listed below are the key ingredients that go into any authentic pasta carbonara including pasta with bacon and eggs and then also a few extras to the Italian-inspired dish.

 Find the full printable recipe with specific measurements below.

 - Eggs & egg yolks: When combined at just the right time with the hot spaghetti and salted water, rather than scrambling the eggs, they are blended into a creamy sauce along with the melted cheese.

 - Pecorino romano: This is an aged, salty, and hard cheese made from sheep’s milk.
 Used interchangeably with Parmigiano Reggiano (or more widely known in the US, Parmesan cheese which isn’t always authentic).

 - Black pepper: In pasta carbonara, black pepper takes a front seat.
 It’s used as a predominant part of the list of ingredients because of how much flavor it delivers.

 - Guanciale: This is a type of cured pork.
 Much like pancetta and bacon, it gives us that deliciously salty, slightly sweet element and provides us with rendered fat.
 Guanciale is made from pork jowl, which is the cheek, while pancetta is from pork belly, but both are melt-in-your-mouth delicious.
 Use what you’ve got, bacon included!

 - Pasta: We’re using the classic spaghetti because, why not!
 Check out my tips on how to cook the pasta before you get started.

 The following additions aren’t traditional but they sure are tasty!